 Bronx, Kings, Nassau, New York, Orange, Putnam, Queens, Richmond, Suffolk, Sullivan, Ulster and Westchester counties

-Spearheading the State’s efforts to assist storm-affected homeowners, GOSR operates a Housing Recovery Program to facilitate home repairs, rehabilitation, mitigation and elevation for the owners of single family homes.
+Spearheading the State’s efforts to assist storm-affected homeowners, we operates a Housing Recovery Program to facilitate home repairs, rehabilitation, mitigation and elevation for the owners of single family homes.
 Additional programs are available for the owners of multi-family rental properties, and for individual owners of co-ops and condos, as well as owners’ associations.
 The rental properties program will not only benefit property owners, but will also generate essential and affordable housing resources to New Yorkers in need.

 Furthermore, in February 2014, the State began disseminating payments through the Interim Mortgage Assistance (IMA) program, thereby seeking to supplement funding for families who have accrued further housing costs.
 The Housing Recovery Program also manages the State’s buyout and acquisition initiative, which has offered hundreds of millions of dollars to purchase the homes of interested homeowners.